Taylor’s Checkerspot

 Habitat

-The Taylor’s checkerspot needs open grassland with sparse vegetation and wet conditions that support the food sources larvae need, such as marsh speedwell, thymeleaf speedwell or plantago (an introduced species).
+The Taylor’s checkerspot needs open grassland with sparse vegetation and wet conditions that support the food sources larvae need.
+Their host plants include, marsh speedwell (Veronica scutellata), thymeleaf speedwell (Veronica serpyllifolia) or European ribwort plantain (Plantago lanceolata) (an introduced species).
+These host plants are important because adults will ONLY lay eggs on/near these plants.
 Nectar-producing wildflowers such as wild strawberry must also be nearby to feed the adults.
-These conditions are often found in natural Garry oak ecosystems (which are now rare), although areas cleared by human activities have also supported checkerspot populations.
+These conditions are often found in natural Garry oak ecosystems (which are now rare), although areas cleared by human activities (Indigenous cultural burning and sometimes urban development) have also supported checkerspot populations.

 Range